Akshaypatil7/data-block-template/README.md

 ## Instructions

-The following step-by-step instructions will guide you through setting up, dockerizing and pushing this template block to UP42.
+The following step-by-step instructions will guide you through setting up, dockerizing and pushing a block using this template to UP42.

 ### Installing the required libraries